Free Guide to Simplify Search Engine Optimization (SEO)

 How do you know if your website is optimized for search engines?

-Websites that rank high on search results pages use these four main components:
+Websites that rank high on search results pages use these five main components:

 If you can apply these to your site, you will see higher search engine rankings.
 It’s that simple.

 Applying these principles and improving your SEO is not as confusing as you think.
-When combined, these four principles form what we call the “Digital Ecosystem.”
+When combined, these five principles form what we call the “Digital Ecosystem.”

 We have simplified everything to help you learn search engine optimization terms in plain English